-How to shake off your Christmas stress
+Don’t let stress ruin your Christmas

 But with a bit of practice, you can make decisions from a different perspective.

-Learning to be calmer will in no way ensure that you’ll never get upset or stressed again.
+Learning to be calmer will not ensure you’ll never get upset or stressed again.
 There will always be people who are annoying to you.
 This is a good thing.
 It reminds you that you’re still alive.
 Besides, we’d have nothing to talk about if idiots suddenly ceased to exist.

 But you can decide to handle things calmly, feeling relaxed and making better decisions, instead of having a shop full of people think you’re nuts.